The Princess' Man: Plot

 Seung-yoo manages to escape, but Shin Myeon discovers his identity.
 King Sejo learns that Seung-yoo is alive and that Se-ryung may have had knowledge of the plot.
 The rift between father and daughter grows.
-Se-ryung in a symbolic move, cuts her hair and renounces her ties to her father.
-When she takes refuge in a temple after leaving the palace, Seung-yoo takes her with him to Bing Og Gwan.
-However, when Shin Myeon and his guards nearly tear apart the place searching for her, she surrenders herself up to them.
-In his rage, King Sejo sentences her to become a slave of Shin Myeon.
-However, Seung-yoo and his friends rescue her in the nick of time.
-Shin Myeon refuses to give up his quest to possess Se-ryung and follows the pair to Princess Gyeonghye and Jung Jong's place of exile.
-In the course of Jung Jong protecting the pair, Shin Myeon comes to learn that Jung Jong is plotting yet another rebellion.
+In a symbolic move, Se-ryung cuts her hair and renounces her ties with her father.
+When she takes refuge in a temple after leaving the palace, Seung-yoo takes her with him to the gisaeng house, but she is forced to surrenders herself when Shin Myeon and his guards nearly tear apart the place.
+In his rage, King Sejo sentences her to become Shin Myeon's slave.
+Seung-yoo and his friends rescue her in the nick of time.
+Shin Myeon refuses to give up his quest to possess Se-ryung and follows the pair to Princess Gyeonghye and Jeong Jong's place of exile.
+Shin Myeon comes to learn that Jeong Jong is plotting yet another rebellion.
 He is arrested and executed, leaving behind a devastated and pregnant Gyeonghye.